openeventdata/plovigy/README.md

 ## plovigy-PITF-DEDI.py

-A subset of plovigy-mark.py which uses the PITF-DEDI jsonl format and just does simple accept/reject classification without any other options.
+A subset of `plovigy-mark.py` which uses the PITF-DEDI jsonl format—see the file `plovigy-DEDI-input-sample.jsonl` for a sample of the input—and mostly does simple accept/reject classification without any other options, though it does allow dates to be moved forward and back.
 This also does quite a bit of autocoding: see the sample files `autocodes-DEDI.txt` and `autocodes-202212-DEDI.txt`.
 Requires `utilDEDI.py`

 DEDI is an internal PITF data set on protests which is derived from the government version of the ICEWS event data. `plovigy-PITF-DEDI.py` is just one piece of an extended pipeline used in this production but has been *extensively* used for several years and I've got more documentation for the program if that would be helpful.

-##
+## plovigy-PITF-annotate.py

+Radical simplification of `plovigy-PITF-DEDI.py` to work with the PITF PLOVER/NGEC human annotations.
+The more complex `actor-annot-lite` replaces this for annotation purposes, but this forms the basis for the later `plovigy-NGEC` programs.

 # November 2022